|Medical University of South Carolina

 Eligibility: Applicants for the head and neck oncologic and reconstructive fellowship must have completed a residency program in Otolaryngology, General Surgery or Plastic Surgery.
 The applicant should have significant experience in surgery of the head and neck and be BC/BE in Otolaryngology, General Surgery, or Plastic Surgery.
 A South Carolina medical license must be obtained prior to the fellowship year as well as VA privileges.
 Applicants are required to complete a written application, including three letters of reference, and a personal on-site interview.
 All interested US and Canadian fellowship applicants must be registered with the Match Program of the Advanced Training Council of The American Head and Neck Society to be considered for a position.
 The Medical University of South Carolina is an equal opportunity affirmative action employer.
 Women and minorities are encouraged to apply.

-The following provides a brief list of current NIH-funded researchers engaged in head and neck oncology research at MUSC/Hollings Cancer Center with whom fellows may spend time to further their scientific training.
+Research Opportunities: The following provides a brief list of current NIH-funded researchers engaged in head and neck oncology research at MUSC/Hollings Cancer Center with whom fellows may spend time to further their scientific training.

 Viswanathan Palanisamy, Ph.D. – Associate Professor – Department of Biochemistry and Molecular Biology